 There is more to the story than this, however.
 God's invitation to give seems to be a point of entry in giving to us.

-Our first demonstration begins with the Biblical narrative of the prophet Elijah, a type of Christ, who visits the widow of Zarephath at the prompting of the Lord to do so.
+Our first demonstration begins with the Biblical narrative involving the prophet Elijah.
+Elijah is a type of Christ, who visits the widow of Zarephath at the prompting of the Lord.
 God wanted to do something great and provisionary for them both, but He first asked the woman to give to the prophet according to what she had.

-Women in Bible typology represent the humankind that God seeks to connect with.
-It is notable that this widow is from Zarephath, meaning she is a Gentile.
-This woman was without a husband which meant that she was without provision, as was the state of mankind after the fall and prior to Christ.
+Women in Bible typology represent the humankind with whom God seeks to connect.
+Notably, this widow is from Zarephath, meaning she is a Gentile.
+This woman was without a husband, which implied that she was without provision.
+Her position depicts the state of humankind after the fall and before Christ.

 Then the word of the Lord came to him, saying, “Arise, go to Zarephath, which belongs to Sidon, and dwell there.
 See, I have commanded a widow there to provide for you.”
 So he arose and went to Zarephath.
 And when he came to the gate of the city, indeed a widow was there gathering sticks.
 And he called to her and said, “Please bring me a little water in a cup, that I may drink.”

 This particular part of the scene is reminiscent of another narrative in the New Testament that concerned a woman at a well.

 Jesus said to her, “Give Me a drink.” . . .